Davdu/Security1-Miniproject/Report.md

 * The application was also vulnerable by not allowing users to register with the same password as any other user.
 Furthermore, the application showed the an error message saying "Password already in use" when a user tried to register with a password already in use.
 This vulnerability would let an adversary know what passwords are used by the application's users.

-* We gathered the following information about the server, to find out if there are any services running that could be exploited.
+* We gathered the following information about the server, to find out what services are running on the server:

+  - Debian 6.1.112-1
+  - OpenSSH 9.2p1
+  - Apache httpd 2.4.62 ((Debian))
+  - PostgreSQL

+  Using Metasploit we then checked to see if any of the services had known exploits.
+We found that the Apache service was vulnerable to an exploit, although in a previous version.
+We tested the exploit nonetheless, but the service was not exploitable.

 ### Application Hardening